 The Anna Maria College Sports Medicine Department, along with the University of Massachusetts Sports Medicine Clinic Hahnemann Campus, provides traditional athletic training and sports medicine services to the intercollegiate student-athletes of Anna Maria College while adhering to the College’s mission of spiritual, intellectual, and personal growth.
 The primary services available include the prevention, management, and rehabilitation of athletic injuries.
 We are committed to using any and all technology that is accessible and affordable in order to provide the most effective treatments possible.

 We strive to provide every student-athlete with high-quality sports medicine health care in a professional manner while maintaining the standards set forth by the National Athletic Trainers Association’s Code of Professional Practice and the statutes and regulations of the Division of Professional Licensure in The Commonwealth of Massachusetts.
 The Anna Maria College Sports Medicine Department promises that individuals can be assured of fair, effective treatment pertaining to athletic injuries regardless of any factor, including but not limited to race, religion, gender, or ability.

-The Anna Maria Sports Medicine Department desires to become a recognized source of the delivery of outstanding athletic training and sports medicine services in The Commonwealth Coast Conference and in the Colleges of the Worcester Consortium.
+The Anna Maria Sports Medicine Department desires to become a recognized source of the delivery of outstanding athletic training and sports medicine services in The Great Northeast Athletic Conference, the Eastern Collegiate Football Conference, and in the Colleges of the Higher Education Consortium in Centeral Mass.